 - you must declare all of these goods

-- duty and tax will apply to all items of this type, not just goods over the limit of your passenger concession.
+- duty and GST will apply to all items purchased, not just goods over the limit of your passenger concession.

-Penalties may apply if you don’t declare that you have goods in excess of your concession.
+Penalties can apply if you don’t declare that you have goods in excess of your passenger concession.

 - the Australian Taxation Office

-- any of the retailers that gave you a tax invoice that you have shared with us as part of your TRS refund claim
+- any of the retailers that gave you a tax invoice that you included as part of your TRS refund claim

-- a contracted commercial agency who is facilitating your refund for you on our behalf
+- a contracted commercial agency who is facilitating your refund on behalf of the Department.